mvonthron/fail2map/README.md

 Using a git pre-commit hook
 ---------------------------
-Create a file in your .git/hooks directory like so :
+Create a post-receive script in your .git/hooks directory like so :

     #!/bin/sh
     if [ "$(git name-rev --name-only HEAD)" == "master" ]; then